olympiawoj/graphql-query-language-notes/graphql-query-language-transcript.md

 ## Send a checkOut Mutation with GraphQL as an Authorized User
+_**Description:** Once logged in, the user will be able to check out pets with a checkOut mutation.
+In this lesson, we’ll look at how to send a mutation based on current data._

 Instructor: [00:00] The next step I want to take is to actually check out a pet.
 The checkout mutation takes in an ID of a pet to check out.
 I need to look at the pets that are currently available and find a pet to check out.